AqwamCreates/DataPredict/docs/API/Models/StateActionRewardStateActionNeuralNetwork.md

 # [API Reference](../../API.md) - [Models](../Models.md) - StateActionRewardStateActionNeuralNetwork

-StateActionRewardStateActionNeuralNetwork is a neural network with reinforcing learning capabilities.
+StateActionRewardStateActionNeuralNetwork is a neural network with reinforcement learning capabilities.
 It can predict any positive numbers of discrete values.

 ## Stored Model Parameters